Elorm-t/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 5 - A good engineer thinks in reverse and asks: A function that reverses a string.

 Task 6 - Half the lies they tell about me aren't true: A function that prints every other character of a string, starting with the first character.

+Task 7 - Winning is only half of it.
+Having fun is the other half: A function that prints half of a string.